jceric96/Longest-Palindromic-Substring/README.md

 Constraints:

 1. 1 <= s.length <= 1000
-2. s consist of only digits and English letters.
+2. s consists of only digits and English letters.
 3. just return only one result

 Example 1: